aphiria/docs/routing.md

 )]
 ```

-You can read more about how request parameters are resolved in your controller methods <a href="controllers.md#request-parameters">here</a>.
+You can read more about how request parameters are resolved in your controller methods [here](controllers.md#request-parameters).

 <h3 id="route-attributes-groups">Route Groups</h3>